Radiocarbon dating method

 Long-Awaited Update Arrives for Radiocarbon Dating - Scientific American

 Radiocarbon dating is the most widely used method for dating Holocene and latest Pleistocene earthquakes.
-Tree rings provided truly known-age material needed to check the accuracy of the carbon-14 dating method.
 This means that things like stone, metal and pottery cannot usually be directly dated by this means unless there is some organic material embedded or left as a residue.That may not seem like a huge deal, but in situations where a decade or two of discrepancy counts, radiocarbon dating could be misrepresenting important details.We summarize how radiocarbon measurements are made using accelerator mass spectrometry.
+The ratio of carbon-12 to carbon-14 at the moment of death is the same as every other living thing, but after death, .